The University of Montpellier is launching the third edition of its environmental health program

 The SPES program consists of two phases for professionals:

-- Throughout the year, distance learning courses will be offered to residents, future general practitioners, and their instructors.
+• Throughout the year, online courses will be offered to residents, future general practitioners, and their instructors.
 Learn more at +

-- On September 28, an in-person training session will be held for these same residents.
-The program will include thematic sessions and workshops designed to help them get started on their medical thesis projects focused on environmental health.
+• On September 28, an in-person training session will be held for these same residents.
+The program will include thematic sessions and workshops designed to help them get started on their medical thesis research in environmental health.

 The program is also available to the general public:

-- A public lecture will be held on September 28 in the late afternoon at the historic building of the Montpellier Faculty of Medicine on the topic of sports and health, giving everyone the opportunity to learn more about these issues.
+• A conference open to the public will be held on September 28 in the late afternoon at the historic building of the Montpellier Faculty of Medicine on the topic of sports and health, giving everyone the opportunity to learn more about these subjects.
 It will be led by Dr. Olivier Coste, a medical advisor to the regional director for the sports and health initiative and also affiliated with the Regional Academic Directorate for Youth, Engagement, and Sports (DRAJES).

-Physical inactivity is the leading cause of noncommunicable disease-related mortality worldwide
+Physical inactivity is the leading noncommunicable cause of death worldwide

 It has been proven that regular physical activity helps prevent and manage chronic conditions such as heart disease, stroke, diabetes, and several types of cancer, as well as high blood pressure.
 It also improves mental health, quality of life, and overall well-being.

-“Initiatives are being promoted to support our fellow citizens in taking up and maintaining physical activity.
+“Initiatives are being promoted to help our fellow citizens take up and maintain physical activity.
 These initiatives are being particularly highlighted in the run-up to the 2024 Olympic Games in Paris.
-Dr. Olivier Coste will discuss the benefits of physical activity and answer questions from participants,” explains Dr. François Carbonnel, associate professor at the University of Montpellier, academic director of the SPES program, and practitioner at the MSPU Avicenne.
+Dr. Olivier Coste will discuss the benefits of physical activity and answer questions from participants,” explains Dr. François Carbonnel, university lecturer in Montpellier, academic director of the SPES program, and practitioner at the MSPU Avicenne.

 Practical information: